Seamless, Easy Power BI Writeback with Inforiver Enterprise and Microsoft Fabric

 These demonstrations will showcase recursive writeback, meaning that data written back using the Inforiver visual will be added to the semantic model and displayed in other visuals after the writeback operation is complete, without requiring further orchestration or actions from the end user.

-Who should attend this webinar:
+Who should watch this webinar:

 - Power BI analysts, developers, consultants